-Built in 1985 in just 8 months, a few kilometres north-east of the Hungarian capital Budapest under the impetus of Bernie Ecclestone who wanted an Eastern European venue for the F1 Championship.
-The track is in a huge 110 hectre natural valley, surrounded by 50 hectres of rolling hillside.
+The Hungaroring Circuit was built in 1985, located a few kilometres north-east of the Hungarian capital Budapest.
+Under the impetus of Bernie Ecclestone, who wanted an Eastern European venue for the F1 Championship, the construction took just 8 months.
+The track is in a huge 110 hectare natural valley making the views as spectacular as the racing.

-With this exceptional natural advantage - being situated in a natural amphitheatre - almost 70 percent of the racetrack is visible from any point.
-It is called "The Shallow Plate" because the spectators watch the race sitting around the rim of an imaginary plate.
+With the exceptional natural advantage of being situated in a natural amphitheatre, almost 70 percent of the racetrack is visible from any point and this makes the circuit a fan favourite.

-The constantly improving and reconstructed circuit, with its excellent infrastructure, meets the strictest requirements for F1 racing.
-It is praised by the FOM and FIA who host local car and bike races.
-It is a popular venue for testing as well as for incentive events.
-The Hungaroring Circuit meets the highest technical requirements and has became one of the safest race tracks in the world.
+The constantly improving circuit, with its excellent infrastructure, meets the strictest requirements for F1 racing.
+It is praised by the FOM and FIA and it is a popular venue for testing.